VTech: Electronic learning products (ELPs)

-Its V.Smile TV Learning System, which was launched in 2004, established what the company calls platform products as an important category within its ELPs.
-Latest additions to the platform product range are MobiGo, InnoTab Max, Kidizoom Smart Watch and InnoTV (StorioTV in Europe Excluding United Kingdom).
+Around 2016, the company picked up rights for Woozle and Pip in the Netherlands.
+Latest additions to the platform product range are MobiGo, InnoTab Max, Kidizoom Smart Watch and InnoTV (StorioTV in France and Germany).

 Telecommunication (TEL) products

 VTech introduced the world's first 900 MHz and 5.8 GHz cordless phones in 1991 and 2002 respectively.
 As of 2014, the company was the world's largest manufacturer of cordless telephones, according to MZA (as reported by VTech).